liv-ac-uk/comp122/labs/regex/README.md

 Matcher matcher = pattern.matcher(spam);
 System.out.println("After From: " + matcher.group(1));
 ```

+Many spam email addresses do not give a name, for ease we can discard these and simply focus on those emails with a name associated.

 - Modify the `matchSenders()` regular expression in `Spam.java` so that it will print the email addresses of each of senders of each email once only.